Gray's Inn: Elizabethan golden age

-During the reign of Elizabeth I, Gray's Inn rose in prominence, and the Elizabethan era is considered the "golden age" of the Inn, with Elizabeth serving as the Patron Lady.
+During the reign of Elizabeth I, Gray's Inn rose in prominence, and the Elizabethan era is hailed as the "golden age" of the Inn, with Elizabeth serving as the Patron Lady.
 This can be traced to the actions of Nicholas Bacon, William Cecil and Gilbert Gerard, all prominent members of the Inn and confidantes of Elizabeth.
 Cecil and Bacon in particular took pains to find the most promising young men and get them to join the Inn.
 In 1574 it was the largest of all the Inns of Court by number, with 120 barristers, and by 1619 it had a membership of more than 200 barristers.

 Gray's Inn, as well as the other Inns of Court, became noted for the parties and festivals it hosted.
 Students performed masques and plays in court weddings, in front of Queen Elizabeth herself, and hosted regular festivals and banquets at Candlemas, All Hallows Eve and Easter.
 At Christmas the students ruled the Inn for the day, appointing a Lord of Misrule called the Prince of Purpoole, and organising a masque entirely on their own, with the Benchers and other senior members away for the holiday.

-The Gray's Inn masque in 1588 with its centrepiece, The Misfortunes of Arthur by Thomas Hughes, is considered by A.W.
-Ward to be the most impressive masque thrown at any of the Inns.
+The Gray's Inn masque in 1588 with its centrepiece, The Misfortunes of Arthur by Thomas Hughes, is held by A. W. Ward to be the most impressive masque thrown at any of the Inns.
 William Shakespeare performed at the Inn at least once, as his patron, Lord Southampton, was a member.
 For the Christmas of 1594, his play The Comedy of Errors was performed by the Lord Chamberlain's Men before a riotous assembly of notables in such disorder that the affair became known as the Night of Errors and a mock trial was held to arraign the culprit.